BeautifulTovarisch/ds-guided-intro/README.md

 The guide is organized into broad topics in distributed systems.
 Each of these topics includes recommended and optional reading and exercises if applicable.
-When applicable, certain materials will be listed as prerequisites.
+Occasionally, certain materials will be listed as prerequisites.
 This is not a hard-and-fast rule, but in most cases the subsequent material will be more approachable than if you had not gone through the background material.

 Whenever possible, freely available resources are provided.